outsidedav/swift/machine_learning/conversation.md

 ## Getting started
 {: ##getting-started}

-It's easy to get started with the Conversation service.
+It's easy to get started with the {{site.data.keyword.conversationshort}} service.
 The following steps will show you how to integrate a chat bot into your app.

 ### Before you begin
 {: ###before-you-begin}